 Our diverse team across Uganda and Australia brings a deep knowledge of local issues, strong relationships with the community we serve, quality program management and the bridge to a network of faithful supporters.

-Our Ugandan management team
+Our Ugandan Team

 Alice Achan